 - The contractor for the renovation of your office building’s lobby installed a slippery stone for the floor, which is where you lost your footing and fell.
 The interior designer who selected the stone might also be liable for this accident.

-In each of these cases, you were injured while at work or attending to assigned job duties, but any potential negligence that caused your accident was on the part of someone other than your employer.
+In these cases, you were injured while at work or attending to assigned job duties, but any potential negligence causing your accident was by someone besides your employer.
 This could provide the basis for a personal injury claim that seeks compensation beyond the benefits provided by your workers’ compensation claim.

-We suggest that anyone with an accident similar to one described above contact The Law Offices Of Jason E. Taylor to discuss the circumstances of their injury.
-There may be several factors connected to a potential claim or multiple claims, but we can ensure a full exploration of your legal options and that we’ll work to help you obtain the maximum compensation available.
+If you’ve had a work accident similar to the one described above, contact The Law Offices Of Jason E. Taylor to discuss the circumstances of your injury.
+There may be several factors connected to a potential claim or multiple claims.
+We can ensure a full exploration of your legal options and that we’ll work to help you obtain the maximum compensation available.